maksimryndin/stones/README.md

 # Stones

-Primitives for building distributed systems in Rust
+Primitives for building distributed systems in Rust.
+This repository also accompanies [the book](https://maksimryndin.github.io/distributed-book/).

 ## Raft